QiuYukang/5G-LENA/doc/source/nr-module.rst

 or the exact positions of the devices (e.g., DoA method), and they do not consume any time/frequency overhead to design the BF vectors.
-On the other hand, realistic BF methods, are expected to select the best BF based on some real measurements, e.g., estimate the channel based SRS SINR.
+On the other hand, realistic BF methods, are expected to select the best BF based on some real measurements, e.g., estimate the channel based on SRSs.

-For each type of beamforming methods, there is a beamforming helper, that helps user create BF tasks.
-For this purpose are created ``IdealBeamformingHelper`` and ``RealisticBeamformingHelper`` which implement ``BeamformingHelperBase`` interface.
+For each type of beamforming methods, there is a beamforming helper, that helps the user to create BF tasks.
+For this purpose are created ``IdealBeamformingHelper`` and ``RealisticBeamformingHelper``, which implement ``BeamformingHelperBase`` interface.
-When UE is attached to gNB, beamforming helper creates a BF task.
+When a UE is attached to a gNB, the beamforming helper creates a BF task.
-The BF task is composed of a pair of connected gNB and UE devices for which the BF helper will manage the update of the BF vectors by calling ``GetBeamformingVectors`` of configured BF algorithm.
+The BF task is composed of a pair of connected gNB and UE devices for which the BF helper will manage the update of the BF vectors by calling ``GetBeamformingVectors`` of the configured BF algorithm.

 In Figure :ref:`fig-rbf-impl`, we show the class diagram of the beamforming model.